Thank you applicants!

 Gatorship is a unique social justice education program that uses peer-to-peer facilitation and intergroup dialogue to engage students in conversations about identity and social justice.
 Gatorship guides students to connect their lived experiences and the experiences of their peers to larger social systems.

-Gatorship’s mission is to build a more inclusive campus community one gator at a time by providing foundational social justice education, facilitating dialogue across difference, and providing students with resources and opportunities to become change agents within the University of Florida and beyond.
+Gatorship’s mission is to build a more inclusive campus community one gator at a time by providing foundational social justice education, facilitating dialogue across difference, and providing students with the skills and resources to become change agents within the University of Florida and beyond.

 If you have additional questions, please contact Diana Moreno, Assistant Director for Multicultural and Diversity Affairs at 352-294-3566 or firstname.lastname@example.org.

 Gatorship is a signature program under Multicultural and Diversity Affairs.